voutcn/megahit/README.md

 MEGAHIT
 =========

 MEGAHIT is a single node assembler for large and complex metagenomics NGS reads, such as soil.
-It makes use of succinct *de Bruijn* graph to achieve low memory usage, whereas its goal is not to make memory usage as low as possible.
-It automatically adjusts itself to use all/moderate available memory (specified by `-m` and `--mem-flag`) to build succinct *de Bruijn* graphs.
-Both CPU-only and GPU-accelerated version of MEGAHIT are provided.
+It makes use of succinct *de Bruijn* graph (SdBG) to achieve low memory assembly.
+The graph construction algorithm can self-adjust to use all available or moderate memory, and can be accelerated if a CUDA-enable GPU is provided.
 The GPU-accelerated version of MEGAHIT has been tested on NVIDIA GTX680 (4G memory) and Tesla K40c (12G memory).

 [![Build Status](https://travis-ci.org/voutcn/megahit.svg)](https://travis-ci.org/voutcn/megahit)
 [![Build Status](https://drone.io/github.com/voutcn/megahit/status.png)](https://drone.io/github.com/voutcn/megahit/latest)